 CASTEP background theory

 This section provides information specific to the implementation of DFT in the CASTEP program.
-A general overview of DFT is provided elsewhere.
 The general overview provides information on the concepts of charge density, DFT functionals, the SCF procedure, and band structures, which are applicable to any computational implementation of DFT.
-The application of dispersion corrections to DFT is also described.

-The CASTEP program provides a robust and efficient implementation of DFT which is based on the following concepts:
+CASTEP provides a robust and efficient implementation of DFT that is based on the following concepts:

 Supercell approach

-CASTEP is based on a supercell method, wherein all studies must be performed on a periodic system, even when the periodicity is superficial.
-Thus, for example, a crystal surface must be represented by a finite-length slab (Figure 1).
-Similarly, to study molecules it is necessary to assume that they are in a box and treat them as periodic systems.
+CASTEP is based on a supercell method, you must perform all studies on a periodic system, even when the periodicity is superficial.
+For example, you must represent a crystal surface by a finite-length slab (Figure 1).
+To study molecules, you must assume that they are in a box and treat them as periodic systems.
 There is no limitation on the shape of the supercell.

 Figure 1